Tafazzin: Barth syndrome

-Cardiovascular pathology
+Cardiovascular system

 Cardiomyopathy is a prominent feature of Barth syndrome.
 The change in acyl chain composition and lipid peroxidation caused by defective tafazzin can cause defective sarcomeric action, which may lead to an insufficient power stroke, severely weakened tissue, enlarged left ventricle, partial or incomplete contraction, and decreased ejection volume.
 Such consequences contribute to the cardiomyopathic phenotypes of Barth syndrome, marked by a weakened heart and diminished contractility.
 Alternatively, reactive oxygen species (ROS) has been suggested as the primary cause of cardiovascular impairments in BTHS.

 Cardiomyopathy in BTHS is exhibited at varying levels.
 A cohort study of BTHS patients showed 41.5% of all diagnosed cardiomyopathies in the range from birth to one month of age, and 95% exhibited a history of cardiomyopathy.
 Furthermore, there have been cases with mild or late-onset cardiomyopathies, such as two infantile patients without cardiomyopathic phenotypes at the time of diagnosis.
 Cardiomyopathy in Barth syndrome is primarily exhibited in multiple forms, including dilated cardiomyopathy (DCM), left ventricular condition in which the heart becomes weakened and enlarged, and therefore cannot pump blood efficiently.
 The resulting decrease in blood flow can lead to swelling in the legs and abdomen, fluid in the lungs, and an increased risk of blood clots.
 Some mutations in the TAFAZZIN gene cause dilated cardiomyopathy without the other features of Barth syndrome.
 LVNC is a condition in which the left ventricle, characterized by a spongy structure on the ventricular wall, exhibits prominent trabeculations and deep intertrabecular recesses.
 INVM occurs when the lower left chamber of the heart (left ventricle) does not develop correctly.
 In INVM, the heart muscle is weakened and cannot pump blood efficiently, frequently causing heart failure.
 Abnormal heart rhythms (arrhythmias) can also occur.

-Musculoskeletal pathology
+Musculoskeletal

 Musculoskeletal pathology is exhibited in varying forms in BTHS patients.
 A common phenotype is both generalized and local weakness.
 Weakness is exhibited as overt muscle weakness and increased exertional fatigue due to skeletal myopathy.
 It worsens when present with the cardiovascular symptoms of Barth syndrome.
 Additional symptoms of musculoskeletal pathology include hypotonia, delayed motor development, short stature, and facial dysmorphia in varying degrees.
 Furthermore, it has been shown that a downshift in weight, length, and height relative to the normal population is exhibited in BTHS patients.

 Treatment for developmental delays have included cornstarch supplementation as an alternative source of glucose.
 Metabolic deficiencies have been treated by oral arginine and carnitine supplementation, which has been shown to ameliorate cardiac function and muscle weakness in some patients.
 However, no formal assessment of the utility of carnitine and arginine supplementation has been published, and its uses have only been effective in patients with specific deficiencies.